VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ## 9.1 Summary

 - Recent changes in grand list maintenance via the Vermont Property Information Exchange (VTPIE) have improved internal data organization and access to current use information
-- Web applications can help modernize mapping aspects of enrollment and display of specific extents of all currently enrolled areas which increasingly requested for other mapping use
+- There is no way to currently visualize the specific extents of all currently enrolled areas, which are increasingly requested to support other mapping use
+- Web mapping tools can help modernize the mapping aspects of current use applications and enrollment
 - Historical, analog map documents associated with enrolled lands could benefit from other records digitization efforts

 ## 9.2 Justification